The Speed of Sound

 Whirly Tool is “settling down” off of what was (for me) a really big push to put this site up – Only page still need redesign is Comments.
+And School for next semester.
+And new page Mad Love etc.

 Behind the actual there’s a gesture.
 That is its own beauty.